airbornemint/InterventionEvaluatR-WebUI/WebUI/readme.md

 * `app.R`: The main skeleton of the app (main navigation bar, help button)
 * `setup.R`: The analysis setup UI and logic.
 This is where all the magic happens before the user starts the analysis — loading of data, selection of analysis parameters, etc. The corresponding help content is in `markdown/help-setup.md`.
 * `results.R`: Display of results UI and logic.
-This is everything that happens in response to the Analyze button — preparing the data for analysis, running the analysis, displaying the results, and saving the results.
+This is everything that happens in response to the Analyze button — preparing the data for analysis, running the analysis, displaying progress, displaying the results, and saving the results.
 The corresponding help content is in `markdown/help-results.md`.
 Other relevant templates are in `markdown/results-*.Rmd` and `Report.template.tex`.
 * `analysis.R`: This is the code that interfaces directly with the InterventionEvaluatR package.
 Its main purpose is to turn user's selection of parameters into calls to `evaluatr.*` and to turn the results of `evaluatr.*` into something that's suited for being displayed in the web UI.
 * `worker.R`: This is low-level code responsible for setting up cloud-compute resources to run the analysis.
 * `common.R`: Some utilities used by various other code.